A copy of our funding agreement can be viewed here.

 Over the last few years this funding has enabled our pupils to engage in a wide range of activities not previously available at the school including table tennis, parkour, gymnastics, cycling and caving.
 Our staff are now able to lead indoor caving, bouldering, swimming and power-kite sessions as a result of specialist training.
 Our pupils have also taken part in competitive football matches as a result of funding being allocated to transport and pitch hire.

 Our Assistant Headteacher, Ryan Gladwin, oversees the use of our sports premium funding and has responsibility for ensuring that the grant is used appropriately.
-Please find a breakdown of current spending here.
+Please find a breakdown of current spending by clicking the button below.